Netdex/twinject/README.md

 since the th_vo_algo needs to calibrate the player by moving it around.
 You should see a log message after successful calibration.

 Make sure DirectInput is not disabled, it is required for movement.

+If you have any other problems, please read the troubleshooting section below.
+If you still have any other problems, feel free to contact me.
+You can either make an issue or email me (my email is on my GitHub profile).
 ```

 ## Troubleshooting